Table of contents

 And depending on needs:

-- you can use IRC and Matrix channels for any subject, or just to say hello,
+- you can use Matrix (or IRC) and Discord channels for any subject, or just to say hello,

 - you can also talk about everything on mailing lists but prefer development list to talk about… development,